-In the same interview, Scalia reaffirmed what Justice Holmes had once said, that the job of a judge is not to do justice but to apply the law, and I would add that in so ruling, justice occurs naturally.
+In the same interview, Scalia reaffirmed what Justice Holmes had once said, that the job of a judge is not to do justice but to apply the law, and I would add that in so ruling, as everyone fills their role properly, justice occurs naturally.
 But when a judge takes it upon himself to decide what justice means in one case or another and unilaterally push the law in that direction, we find something else entirely.

 A judge must apply the law without passion and without prejudice.
 In doing so, we still get justice but as natural result of due process.
 But we don’t manipulate or manufacture justice.